JokerPokerLee/FormulaTranslator/README.md

 * simplify grammar
 * rigid output format(html absolute position)

-formular_translator support two kind of input mathods:
+formular_translator support two kinds of input method:

 1. read the formula code from stdin with a
 2. specify the formula file path as a parameter of main function